-Phone problems :I’ve decided to move my post for the Redmi Note 5 issue to twitter as it will be easier to managed there as compared to my site here.
+Phone problems after 1 week of using it :I’ve decided to move my post for the Redmi Note 5 issue to twitter as it will be easier to managed there as compared to my site here.
 Anyway, feel free to follow that thread if you would like to see what unfolds next.

 For the last couple of weeks, my friend Joshua and I were researching on the possible types of phone we would get that can replace our current phone.
 During that time I was using the Redmi 4X phone and had no complaints or whatsoever about it.
 Was a good phone actually, but then I needed something that comes with a better camera instead.
 The P10 Plus came into consideration, considering the P20 just came out so the price definitely dropped.
 And unfortunately we missed out on the 11street sale the other day.
 Never the less, I told Josh that the next phone I get must at least have a decent camera as I need to take pictures of the products I intend to sell online.
 Long story short, we’ve decided to get Xiaomi Redmi Note 5 China variant, which 12MP camera uses f/1.9, 1.4 μm instead of the f/2.2, 1.25 μm.